projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Generate a Scenario Configuration File and Launch Script
 *********************************************************

-You use the **ACRN configuration editor** to generate scenario configuration files and launch scripts.
+You use the **ACRN configurator** to generate scenario configuration files and launch scripts.

 A **scenario configuration file** is an XML file that holds the parameters of a specific ACRN configuration, such as the number of VMs that can be run,